ganrad/aks-aspnet-sqldb-rest/README.md

 - Configure the Azure SQL Server connection string in the Claims API microservice (source code)
 - Build the Claims API microservice using the .NET Core 3.1 SDK
 - Run the .NET Core *Entity Framework* migrations to create the relational database tables in Azure SQL Server provisioned in [Section A](#a-deploy-an-azure-sql-server-and-database).
 These tables will be used to persist Claims records.
-- Run the Claims API microservice locally using the .NET Core 3.1 SDK
+- Run the Claims API microservice locally using the .NET Core 3.1 CLI
 - Build the microservice Docker container and run the container

 Before proceeding, login into the Linux VM using SSH.